Sarah Wildor: Musical theatre

 Her first role in musical theatre was in 2002 in Susan Stroman's dance musical Contact and she was nominated for a Laurence Olivier Award for Best Actress in a Musical.

 She followed with the female lead role in the 2003 production of On Your Toes, with Adam Cooper providing the choreography and playing the male lead.
-Most notable was their duet to Richard Rodgers 'Slaughter on 10th Ave'.
+Most notable was their duet to Richard Rodgers 'Slaughter on 10th Avenue'.
 Wildor played the vampish Russian ballerina Vera Baronova, the role in which Natalia Makarova made a huge impact in the last London production 20 years ago.

-In 2009 she and Cooper again danced the famous 'Slaughter on 10th Ave' ballet (to different choreography) in a show called Shall We Dance, conceived by Adam Cooper.
+In 2009 she and Cooper again danced the famous 'Slaughter on 10th Avenue' ballet (to different choreography) in a show called Shall We Dance, conceived by Adam Cooper.
 This stage production was an ambitious all-dance show based on Richard Rodgers' songs and was directed and choreographed by Cooper.
 It was performed at Sadler's Wells.

 Theatre

 She played Elizabeth in the 2004 Joseph Wright's production of Frankenstein (based on the Mary Shelley classic) at the Derby Playhouse.
 Reviewer Alfred Hicklin says: "Sarah Wildor's willowy Elizabeth is particularly impressive, given that she has little to do but wring her hands in despair; the accomplishment of her gestural language is testament to her former career as a principal with the Royal Ballet."

-Wildor appeared in Shakespeare's Midsummer Night's Dream.
+Wildor appeared in Shakespeare's A Midsummer Night's Dream.

 Sarah Wildor and Adam Cooper appeared in 2005 at the Seven Oaks Playhouse in a new production of Australian Peta Murray's 1991 two-hander Wallflowering under Julian Woolford's direction.
 They played a suburban Australian couple in Murray's comedy about love, marriage and ballroom dancing.
 The play includes short dance sequences, which counterpoint the dialogue scenes, and there is a continuous alternation between speech and dance.

 Wildor played an "awful dancer" in director Gavin McAlinden's 2007 production of You Can't Take it With You at Southwark Playhouse.
 This is a 1936 Pulitzer Prize-winning comedy from Moss Hart and George S Kaufman.